MSCS Ready

 Designed to prepare those without a computer science background to begin the master's program in 1 year.

 A year-long Readiness Sequence of six instructional modules is available to prepare those without undergraduate computer science degrees to enter the Master of Computer Science program at Clemson.
 It is also integrated into the curriculum of our Master of Applied Computing (MAC) program.
 This cohort-based program accepts students for the Fall semester .
-The sequence is available in a hybrid format in which each class has an asynchronous online component and a component that is offered in a synchronous online format.
+The sequence is available in a hybrid format, with each class featuring an asynchronous online component and a synchronous online component.
 Completion of this one-year sequence prepares students to begin the master's program in the fall of the subsequent year.

 Please note that these modules are not available to students already enrolled in a CIS or CPSC degree program at Clemson.